-The purpose of this approach is to consider "Undesirable Events" (see Appendix 9 sheet n.) as an intermediate step between hazards and risks, and incidents and accidents.
+The purpose of this approach is to consider all the "Undesirable Events" as an intermediate step between hazards and risks, and incidents and accidents.
+The list of the "Undesirable Events" is included in the Risk Management of the company, implemented with the BowTie method.